krbarounis/Amazon_Reviews_NLP_Project/README.md

 ## Process

 For this project, we used a Stanford dataset of Amazon electronic product reviews spanning 18 years.
-We cleaned the data using standard NLP techniques (i.e. removing stop words, lemmatizing, and tokenizing).
+We cleaned the data using standard NLP techniques (i.e. removing stop words and punctuation, lemmatizing, and tokenizing).
+As part of our EDA process, we also used the unsupervised topic modeling algorithm, LDA, to cluster reviews into topics.
 We then used supervised classification algorithms to classify reviews into rating buckets (1-5).
-We also used the unsupervised topic modeling algorithm, LDA, to cluster reviews into topics.

 ## Data and EDA

 The original dataset contained 1.7 million reviews on electronic products sold on Amazon.
-We dropped 1.2 million to reduce class imbalance across rating buckets, ultimately resulting in ~502,000 observations.
+We dropped 1.2 million of the reviews to reduce class imbalance across rating buckets, and for processing efficiency, ultimately resulting in 250,000 observations.

 ![](/Images/class_imbalance.png) ![](/Images/class_imbalance_fixed.png)

 We completed a number of pre-processing and data cleaning steps including removing punctuation and stop words, making all letters lowercase, and lemmatizing words.
-Each of these steps was performed so that words could be grouped together based on their lemma and weren't instead treated as individual words.
+Each of these steps was performed so that words could be grouped together based on their lemma and weren't instead treated as individual, unique words.

 As part of our exploration, we looked at the most common words and bigrams in our corpus.
 Many of the most common words ultimately get removed as stop words or through our vectorization strategy in which we require words to appear in less than 50% of the documents.
 Interestingly, many of the most common bigrams become key components of the topics produced by the unsupervised LDA model.